Technological developments in the last decade have made it possible to take a thyroid test at home.

-Now I have a great doctor who seems to understand hypothyroidism very well and monitors my levels closely .
-I am of course under medication and I am getting my levels checked every four-six months for dosage adjustment.
+Now I have a great doctor who understands hypothyroidism very well and monitors my levels closely.
+I am of course under medication and I am getting my levels checked every four-six months for dosage adjustments.

 Do you think it's important to use your platform, yourbeauty.ie, so people who suffer from an underactive thyroid can feel less alone in their condition?